 Install Apps from Unknown Sources in Android 8.0 Oreo and 9.0 Pie

 As of Android 8.0, the method to install apps from unknown sources has changed.
 Instead of the previous method where you gave permission to download APKs through any existing app on your phone, from now on you need to give permission to specific apps that are allowed to install APKs from unknown sources.

 To set these permissions, go to “Settings -> Apps & notifications -> Advanced -> Special app access -> Install unknown apps”.

 Here, select the app (usually your internet browser) that you want to grant permission to install from unknown sources.
 Then once you’ve tapped it, tap “Allow from this source” to enable unknown sources for that specific app.

-Installing Apps from Unknown Sources on an Android Device
+Install Apps from Unknown Sources on Android 7 Nougat or Older

-To enable the option that allows installations of apps from unknown sources, you do not need a third-party app.
-You can enable and disable the feature right from the settings panel.
+To install from unknown sources in Android N and older, you can enable and disable the feature right from the settings panel.